A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Privacy

 Besides the greedy attack, advanced attackers may predict through the probability distribution of distances rather than predict through the most likely distance.
-Some attackers may even know some side information like the prior distribution of $k^B_j$ and employ this side information to launch attacks.
-We do not cover these advanced attacks in this paper and will leave them as our future work.
+Some attackers may even know some side information like the prior distribution of $k^S_j$ and employ this side information to launch attacks.
+These advanced attacks are further discussed in Appendix~\ref{sec:adv_attack}.